Toscano (cigar): Types of Toscano Cigar

-Quotes
+In media

-Strangely, in the context of international films, the Toscano cigar is usually referred to in more generic and vague manner.
-For example, in the film "Anatomy of a Murder" directed by Otto Preminger in 1959, the main character - a brilliant lawyer played by James Stewart - offered the cigars he was smoking to a friend and called them Italian cigars.
+Toscano cigars appear in the film Anatomy of a Murder directed by Otto Preminger in 1959, the main character – a lawyer played by James Stewart – offered the cigars he was smoking to a friend and called them Italian cigars.
 The friend declines, saying, "Those stinkweeds are another sign of your decadence."

-In an episode of "The Return of Sherlock Holmes - The Bruce Partington Plans" produced by Granada Television in 1988, shows a scene at the Italian restaurant called Goldini.
+In the episode "The Bruce-Partington Plans" of Sherlock Holmes, produced by Granada Television in 1988, shows a scene at the Italian restaurant called Goldini.
 Holmes played by Jeremy Brett said to his friend and colleague, Dr. Watson played by Edward Hardwicke: "Try one of the proprietor's cigars.
 They are less poisonous than one would expect."

-In the film "The Band of Honest Men" directed by Camillo Mastrocinque, having just finished printing the bank notes, Toto is seen buying a pack of Toscano cigar.
+In the film The Band of Honest Men directed by Camillo Mastrocinque, having just finished printing the bank notes, Totò is seen buying a pack of Toscano cigars.

-It's been thought that the young Clint Eastwood smoked Toscanos in some of the best-known "Spaghetti Western" franchises directed by Sergio Leone and scored by Ennio Morricone.
+Clint Eastwood smoked Toscanos in the 1960s Spaghetti Westerns directed by Sergio Leone and scored by Ennio Morricone.